There are several types of business loans that you can choose from.

 Working capital refers to the capital used to pay for the day-to-day operating expenses a business incurs.

 Because of the nature of this form of borrowing, working capital loans typically carry shorter terms.
 They are also usually lent out in smaller amounts.
-One important factor to consider is that more so than most business loans, working capital loans are more closely attached to your credit score.

 If you have sent out invoices that are now long overdue, invoice financing is a potential course of action.
 Invoice financing is a form of business financing that is meant to help businesses recoup part of the balance of unpaid invoices.